-The ecosystem requires a distributed ledger that provides the transfer of money and its storage.
+The ecosystem requires a distributed ledger that provides the transfer of money and storage of transactions.
 TrustChain [2], a permission-less scalable distributed ledger, is already integrated as a community on top of IPv8 and is therefore a proven candidate.
 TrustChain has the capability of sending and receiving trusted transactions between peers.
 The blockchain-based data structure is a tamper-proof immutable chain of transactions.
 There is no central control over the transactions.
 Every peer implements a personalized chain that only contains blocks that are either sent or received by the peer.
 TrustChain has three basic functionalities: sending/receiving of blocks, blocks broadcasting, and crawling of chains.
-The send and receive process merges both parties in one transaction, see Section IV-B. The initiator (p_0) signs and sends a proposal block (a half block) to the counterparty (p_1) .
-On receipt of the proposal block, (p_1) creates, signs, and sends the agreement block back.
-During the process, the integrity of the received block is validated and both parties add the half blocks to their chains.
-The half blocks are linked by the public key of the counterparty.
-The transaction is considered complete when both parties received and signed both half blocks.
-Not only is it possible to send a block to a specific peer, but also to broadcast a block to all currently connected peers.
-The crawl functionality is nothing more than retrieval of a peer's chain using its public key.
-It regularly happens that any request to another peer does not result in a response.
-In these cases, the request is automatically repeated until a response is received.
+The send and receive process merges both parties in one transaction, see Figure 2.
+The initiator (p_0) signs and sends a proposal block